WBLT

-WBLT (1350 kHz) is a commercial AM radio station licensed to Bedford, Virginia, serving Bedford County, Virginia.
-WBLT broadcasts a sports radio format and is owned and operated by Three Daughters Media.
-Most programming comes from ESPN Radio.
+WBLT (1350 AM) is a commercial radio station licensed to Bedford, Virginia, serving Bedford County, Virginia.
+WBLT broadcasts a news/talk format and is owned and operated by Three Daughters Media.
+WBLT simulcasts the programming heard on WGMN.

 By day, WBLT is powered at 5,000 watts non-directional.
 But to protect other stations on 1350 AM at night, WBLT reduces power to only 47 watts.
 Programming is also heard on 100-watt FM translator W283FH at 95.5 MHz.